Quant-Quasar/ML4SCI-EXXA3/README.md

 - Terry et al. (2022). *Locating Hidden Exoplanets in ALMA Data Using Machine Learning.* ApJ 941(2):192.
 - Kreidberg (2015). *batman: BAsic Transit Model cAlculatioN in Python.* PASP 127(957):1161.
 - Kanagawa et al. (2016). *Mass Constraint for a Planet in a Protoplanetary Disk from the Gap Width.* PASJ 68:43.

 ---
+## AI Assistance Disclosure

+AI assistance was used for code sccaffolding, review, documentation, literature verification, and robustness improvements.
+All experiments, model training, and results are author's own work.

+---